wQuole/spacemaker-docker-kubernetes-course/template-service/Readme.md

 5. Build your service with `docker build . -t <your-docker-image-name>` Run it with `docker run -it -d -p <port> <your-docker-image-name>`

-You can now test your server with the same `curl localhost:<port>` command.
+You can now test your server with the `curl localhost:<port>` command.

 You can see all running docker containers with `docker ps`.
-The first field is the container id.
-You can use this to get the stdout output with `docker logs <container-id>` and you can stop the container with `docker stop <container-id>`.
+The first field in the result is the container id.
+You can use this to get the stdout output of the server with `docker logs <container-id>` and you can stop the container with `docker stop <container-id>`.
 If you run `docker run ...` and `docker ps` without your container showing up, then the docker container has crashed when